Harrison M. Hayford: Life and education

-Hayford was among the students recruited by Yale English professor Stanley T. Williams for his graduate program in American literature.
-Although Williams did little publication on the subject himself, he encouraged these graduate students to focus on Melville.
-The group did research in archives and libraries in order to move beyond the first generation of studies, which treated Melville's writings as reliably autobiographical.
+Hayford joined the cohort of students recruited by Yale English professor Stanley T. Williams for his graduate program in American literature, then a new field of study.
+Although Williams did not publish on Melville himself, he encouraged these students to focus on him.
+The first generation of Melville studies had accepted his books as reliably autobiographical, but this group went to archives and libraries and found that Melville had exaggerated or embellished his experience and taken material from many published sources.
 The Yale students became key players in the Melville Revival of the 1940s.
 Among them were Walter Bezanson and Merton M. Sealts (Sealts had been a classmate of Hayford's wife at Wooster College).
 Hayford had intended to write his doctoral thesis on Ralph Waldo Emerson, but when he found that he could not gain access to crucial archival papers, he turned to Melville.
 His dissertation on the relationship between Melville and Nathaniel Hawthorne has been called “seminal."
 Hayford discovered letters, journal extracts, and other materials which he later included in articles.

 He joined the English department of Northwestern University in 1942 and retired after 44 years of teaching there in 1986.
 He also was visiting professor at University of Minnesota, University of Washington, Seattle, University of Florence, 1956-1957, Harvard University 1962, University of Maine, and University of Paris, Sorbonne, 1977-1978.

 Among the Northwestern colleagues with whom he had close friendships were Carl W. Condit, Wallace Douglas, Richard Ellmann, Leon Forrest, Ernest Samuels, Walter Bernard Scott, and Samuel Schoenbaum.
 Ellmann, a prize-winning biographer, later recalled the "gregarious domesticity" and frequent entertaining of the group.
 Another colleague recalled Hayford's wife, Jospephine, as a "cultured, cosmopolitan, elegant woman," who taught art history at Kendall College, then a junior college nearby in Evanston.
-The wives, children, and occasionally the men in the group of department and university friends met at the Northwestern beachon summer afternoons, and three times a week the men lunched at Michelini's, an informal Italian diner just off campus.
+The wives, children, and occasionally the men in the group of department and university friends met at the Northwestern beach on summer afternoons, and three times a week the men lunched at Michelini's, an informal Italian diner just off campus.
 Scott was well-known for his wit and sharp-edged parodies.
 He supplied drawings for Hayford and Vincent, Reader and Writer, and the two collaborated on satirical projects.
 Scott's middle name was "Bernard," and Hayford's "Mosher," and the two often used the name "Bernard Mosher" for humorous effect.